Virbos/vircolors/README.md

 # Introduction

-Color palettes.
-You can take it if you want to.
+Here are the Color palettes.
+You can take them if you want to.

 # Main color palette

-This is the main color palette.
+This is basically the main color palette.
 The names are just my custom name.

 ## General colors:
 + BG: #000000